Saikat248/anooplab-docs/docs/orca/ORCAsetup.rst

 Goto the `orca <https://orcaforum.kofo.mpg.de/app.php/portal>`_ forum website.
 Register yourself if you are new or login.
-Download the preffered version for Linux x86 and copy it to your account.
+Download the preferred version for Linux x86 and copy it to your account.
 Now create a ``apps/`` directory inside your ``home`` and move the tar file there and untar it.